DoSomething/darwin/README.md

 We use both Jenkins and Wercker for deploys.
 Jenkins is standard for the Phoenix deploys, Wercker for most other deploys.

-### Infrastructure & DevOps
+### Hosting infrastructure
-We host on AWS, Google Cloud, and Heroku.
+We host on AWS, Heroku, and Digital Ocean.

 #### AWS
-Our main environment, including our user-facing web apps, user and content APIs, and message broker architecture, is on Amazon.
+Our main environment, including our user-facing web apps, user and content APIs, and Quicksilver (messaging) architecture, is on Amazon.

-#### Google Cloud
-We're building our data ingestion and warehousing on Google.
-There are networking bandwidth advantages that have been helpful.

 #### Heroku
-Several services, such as George/Hubot, are hosted on Heroku.
+Several services, such as George/Hubot, and [Gambit](https://github.com/DoSomething/gambit), our messaging engine, are hosted on Heroku.
 It's easy, quick, and either cheap or free for us.
-It's a good hosting tool for quick hacks and prototypes.
+It's a good hosting tool for quick hacks and prototypes, but can also scale for production.

+#### Digital Ocean
+Some of our data warehouse is on Digital Ocean.

 ### Testing & monitoring
 We maintain quality with unit and functional testing, but we’re constantly trying to find better ways to test.
 We know that unit testing can suck/be impossible in some situations (e.g., Drupal), so we look for other ways, like Ghost Inspector.
+But we strongly prefer frameworks that make it easier to unit test.

 We monitor with New Relic, StatHat, Runscope, and Ghost Inspector.
+We centralize alerts and alerting policies in PagerDuty.

 ### Documentation
 We believe in great documentation—not for documentation's sake, but to make on-boarding and institutional memory better.
 Writing good docs also makes you more thoughtful about your choices.
 It's like teaching: you can't teach something you haven't thought through all the way.

 We document in code (doc blocks, etc.), and in Markdown Readme files in the source repos.
 Sometimes the project-level Readme is sufficient, but for [bigger projects](https://github.com/DoSomething/northstar/tree/dev/documentation) we'll break the docs into their own directory.

+### Data collection
+[TK]

 ## How our teams work